FOP Research Laboratory

 Over the years, the University of Pennsylvania has collected a number of FOP specimens, including LCLs.
 Researchers interested in collaborating in research utilizing these samples can contact Drs.
 Kaplan or Shore to discuss.

-The Annual Report of the FOP Collaborative Research Project is written each year by the Drs.
-Frederick Kaplan, Robert Pignolo and Eileen Shore from the Center for Research in FOP and Related Disorders at the University of Pennsylvania.
+The Annual Report of the FOP Collaborative Research Project is written each year by Drs.
+Frederick Kaplan, Eileen Shore and Mona Al Mukaddam from the Center for Research in FOP and Related Disorders at the University of Pennsylvania.
 It offers a comprehensive look at how the FOP research effort has evolved over the course of a year.

 Click here to see previous annual reports, including select reports in languages besides English.